Slip and Slide with Slide Combos: The Commercial Operator's Playbook for Rental Profits

 Building the Slip and Slide Into Your Season

 Slip and slides work May through September in most US markets, October through November in the South and Southwest.
 That's a 5-7 month window.
 Off-season, the units store flat — they take up less warehouse space than bounce houses and need minimal maintenance beyond drying and patching.
-For operators looking to expand beyond traditional bounce house rentals, slip and slides offer the highest return on the lowest investment.
+For operators looking to expand beyond traditional bounce house rentals, slip and slides — standard lane or slide combo — offer the highest return on the lowest investment.
 The demand is already there.
-The question is whether you have the inventory to meet it.
+The question is whether you have the right mix of units to meet it.